 Step 5: Cut out the biscuits.

-Using a 3″ biscuit cutter, cut out biscuits then place them on a parchment-lined half sheet pan.
+Use a 3″ biscuit cutter to cut out biscuits then place them onto a parchment paper-lined half or quarter sheet pan.

 Press the scraps together then continue pressing out biscuits.
 You should get 6-7 biscuits total.